Spectral Clustering with Likelihood Refinement for High-dimensional Latent Class Recovery: Introduction

 The rest of this article is organized as follows.
 After reviewing the setup of LCMs for binary responses in \Cref{sec:model}, we discuss the performance of spectral clustering and propose our main algorithm in \Cref{sec:method}.
 In \Cref{sec:theory}, we establish theoretical guarantees and statistical optimality of our algorithm.
 We evaluate our method's performance in numerical experiments in \Cref{sec:simulations}.
+The proofs of the theoretical results are included in the Appendix.

 \paragraph{Notation.} We use bold capital letters such as $\bA,\bB,\cdots$ to denote matrices and bold lower-case $\a,\b,\cdots$ to denote vectors.
 For any positive integer $m$, denote $[m]:=\{1,\cdots,m\}$.
 For any matrix $\bA\in\RR^{N\times J}$ and any $i\in[N]$ and $j\in[J]$, we use $A_{i,j}$ to denote its entry on the $i$-th row and $j$-th column, and use $\bA_{i,:}$ (or $\bA_{:,j}$) to denote its $i$-th row (or $j$-th column) vector.
 Let $\lambda_k\brac{\bA}$ denote the $k$-th largest singular value of $\bA$ for $k=1,\cdots,\min\ebrac{N,J}$.
 Let $\op{\cdot}$ denote the spectral norm (operator norm) for matrices and $\ell_2$ norm for vectors, and $\fro{\cdot}$ denote Frobenius norm for matrices.
 For two non-negative sequences $\{a_N\},\{b_N\}$, we write $a_N\lesssim b_N$ (or $a_N\gtrsim b_N$) if there exists some constant $C>0$ independent of $N$ such that $a_N\le Cb_N$ (or $b_N\le Ca_N$); $a_N\asymp b_N$ if $a_N\lesssim b_N$ and $b_N\lesssim a_N$ hold simultaneously; $a_N=o(b_N)$ if $b_N>0$ and $a_N/b_N\rightarrow 0$.